-Country Requirements (Q 2.1) Grounds for refusal (Q 2.2) Language of the request (Q 2.3) e) if criminal proceedings are pending against the person in Bosnia and Herzegovina for the same criminal offense, unless the execution of the request might lead to a decision releasing the accused from custody, f) if criminal prosecution or execution of a sanction pursuant to the national law would be barred by the statute of limitations Practical issues: Lack of elaboration of the request; impossibility to establish the criminal offence.
-Bulgaria Content of the request: Execution of the request may threaten the It depends on international agreements Information on the requesting authority; sovereignty, national security, public order and applicable between the requesting and subject and reason for the request; name and other interests protected by law. requested countries. nationality of the person concerned; name and Execution of the request may hinder actions of address of the person to whom papers should investigation or gathering data for the initiation of Problems be served; if necessary, charges and a criminal proceedings; Translation of requests takes too much summary of the relevant facts.
-Execution of the request may endanger a natural person's life; time and money.
-Existence of a legal basis (international The data requested does not correspond to the agreement, or in the absence of such objectives of the request; agreement, based on the reciprocity principle) The data requested is related to a petty crime.
-Costa Rica Compliance with requirements established in The request implies procedures or petitions Required: Spanish. the applicable international instruments. opposites to fundamental rights and guarantees Nota.
+Country Requirements (Q 2.1) Grounds for refusal (Q 2.2) Language of the request (Q 2.3) person in Bosnia and Herzegovina for the same criminal offense, unless the execution of the request might lead to a decision releasing the accused from custody, f) if criminal prosecution or execution of a sanction pursuant to the national law would be barred by the statute of limitations Practical issues: Lack of elaboration of the request; impossibility to establish the criminal offence.
+8. Bulgaria Content of the request: Execution of the request may threaten the It depends on international agreements Information on the requesting authority; sovereignty, national security, public order and applicable between the requesting and subject and reason for the request; name and other interests protected by law. requested countries. nationality of the person concerned; name and Execution of the request may hinder actions of address of the person to whom papers should investigation or gathering data for the initiation of Problems be served; if necessary, charges and a criminal proceedings; Translation of requests takes too much summary of the relevant facts.
+Execution of the request may endanger a natural time and money. person's life; Existence of a legal basis (international The data requested does not correspond to the agreement, or in the absence of such objectives of the request; agreement, based on the reciprocity principle) The data requested is related to a petty crime.
+9. Costa Rica Compliance with requirements established in The request implies procedures or petitions Required: Spanish. the applicable international instruments. opposites to fundamental rights and guarantees Nota.
 National authorities cooperate with the that the Political Constitution and the laws grant to Problems requesting State, with or without the support of the people. -Time required to translate requests; an international agreement. -Human and financial resources involved.
-Croatia Form of the request: Written form, or an Discretionary grounds: Required: Croatian. electronic form leaving a written record, The request concerns: a political offence or is Accepted: English ("if not possible in provided its authenticity can be established and connected to such an offence (international crimes Croatian, English translation will be the method of sending explained at request; excluded); a fiscal offence. accepted").
+10. Croatia Form of the request: Written form, or an Discretionary grounds: Required: Croatian. electronic form leaving a written record, The request concerns: a political offence or is Accepted: English ("if not possible in provided its authenticity can be established and connected to such an offence (international crimes Croatian, English translation will be the method of sending explained at request; excluded); a fiscal offence. accepted").
+Content of the request: Executing the request would prejudice the Translations have to be officially